 The Harper Family: Two Generations of Aboriginal Artists

 Charles Harper was born in 1955 into the Frog Clan of the Carrier Nation, in Prince George, BC.
-Today, he is a Master Carver who primarily hand carves native jewelry including silver and gold bracelets, pendants, and earrings.
+Today, he is a Master Carver who primarily hand carves gold and silver native jewelry ranging from bracelets, pendants, and earrings.
 He is known for an original style that highlights strength of character and integrity, along with a gentle spirit.

 Master Carver Charles Harper and a 1" silver hummingbird bracelet of his design